9:00-9:15am: Opening Remarks

 Brittany Odom (Brilliant By Design Consulting)

-Jesse Rabinowitz (Communications and Campaign Director, National Homelessness Law Center)
+Jesse Rabinowitz (Campaign & Communications Director, National Homelessness Law Center)

 Tosha Rutledge (Tri-County COC Board Member)